conda-forge/conda-forge.github.io/news/2024-03-20-stdlib-migration.md

 Up until now, the stdlib was handled implicitly as part of the compiler stack.
-In order to allow this transition to happen, we need to introduce this function to essentially all compiled (i.e. not pure-Python) packages.
+In order to allow this transition to happen, we need to introduce this function to essentially all compiled recipes.
 This will be done in stages, first for a single migration, and then attached to _all_ ongoing migrations in conda-forge.

 The logic of the piggyback migrator tries to correctly handle most scenarios, but it is impossible to cover all corner cases.
 As for some general rules that